Leafwing-Studios/fop-rules/docs/character-options/species/reclaimer.md

 # Reclaimer
-Indiscriminate lovers of junk and treasure, the Reclaimers follow in the wake of the great events of the fonts: chasing after clues and picking up the artifacts left behind.
+Indiscriminate lovers of junk and treasure, the Reclaimers follow in the wake of the great events of the fonts: chasing after clues, preserving memories and picking up the artifacts left behind.
 Uniquely resilient to the toxic effects of essence overload, they serve as scholars, archaeologists and adventurers, proudly showcasing their latest finds.

 Short and scrawny, bedecked in assorted piles of gear, the true appearance of the Reclaimers remains a mystery.
 But everyone who has met oneremembers their glowing eyes: peeking out curiously from underneath oversized headgear.
-The color of their eyes betrays their favorite sort of magical item, drawn like moths to a flame to the memories that they hold.
+The color of these eyes betrays their favorite sort of magical item, drawn to the memories that they hold.

 <div class="side-panel">